lobrien0/Sodium/documentation/user-testing.md

    --

-3. After closing the shadow file, we must create a test account in order to preform the testing.
+3. After closing the shadow file, we must create a test account in order to perform the testing.
    To do this, please enter the following command:

    ```bash